 After learning about Halo Top’s case, are you ready to make the decison: produce or outsource?

 GrowinCo. is the best choice for your brand if you’re thinking towards co-manufacturing for your products.
 Through our platform, CPG brands can find the right partner for the product projects they need.
 By connecting with experienced co-manufacturers, you can leverage their expertise and establish processes to bring your products to market more efficiently.
-GrowinCo. simplifies this process, providing a platform for finding and managing your co-manufacturing partners.
+GrowinCo. simplifies the outsource process, providing a platform for finding and managing your co-manufacturing partners.

 References: Deloitte, McKinsey & Company, Boston Consulting Group, Bain & Company, Harvard Business Review, World Economic Forum, Forbes, Inc., Food Dive